-This page will be updated with more details about the remaining talks in the series on an ongoing basis.
+This page will be updated with more details about talks in the series on an ongoing basis.
 Please check back for more information, including video recordings of speakers’ remarks whenever possible.

 In our first talk, “Transgender Students’ Rights In Public Schools,” Professor Anne Dailey discussed barriers transgender youth face to full and equal participation in our nation’s public schools.
 Below is a recording of Professor Dailey’s remarks from December 1, 2021.

 “Parental-Rights Extremism And Its Anti-Democratic Foundation,” with Carmen Longoria-Green

 In our second talk, Carmen Longoria-Green will discuss the decades-long campaign by parental-rights extremists—beginning in response to school desegregation and the perceived “godlessness” of public schools—and its heavy hand in the homeschooling movement; its current political power; and what more we can expect from its adherents.
 Below is a recording of Carmen’s talk from March 30, 2022.

 “Anti-Racist Movement Lawyering,” with Saa’un P. Bell and John Affeldt

 For our third talk, Saa’un P. Bell, Associate Director Campaign, Policy, Narrative Strategy, Power California, and John Affeldt, Managing Attorney, Public Advocates Inc., discussed the methods their organizations have employed to create more equity in California’s public schools.
 Below is a recording of Bell and Affeldt’s remarks on April 4, 2022.